Facebook Statistics: A View From the Top of the Online Heap

 Facebook Advertising Statistics

 Facebook ad statistics demonstrate that marketers find the platform a great place to advertise and sell products.
 Marketers from all parts of the world are increasing their spending on Facebook ads.
-The company sold $16.6 billion worth of ads during the fourth quarter of 2018 – a 30% increase over the same period in 2017.
-Advertising accounts for a great majority of Facebook revenue.
+The company sold $116.6 billion worth of ads in 2022.
+Users in the United States and Canada accounted for a sizable portion of Facebook’s ad revenue in the most recent quarter, Q4 2022.

 However, the secret, ever-changing Facebook News Feed algorithm makes connecting with qualified potential buyers tricky.
-That’s why Facebook introduced targeting and micro-targeting features that let advertisers reach precisely the users they wish.
+That’s why Facebook introduced targeting and micro-targeting features that let advertisers reach precisely their desired users.

 Facebook advertising statistics show that the world’s largest social networking site has also become an essential part of practically every company’s advertising strategy.

-Like Google, Facebbok sells advertising at different pricing tiers.
+Like Google, Facebook sells advertising at different pricing tiers.
 Prices vary according to multiple factors, including bidding competition, ad quality, and ranking.

 (Statista)